pagekit/docs/user-interface/system.md

 ## Themes

 Here you can find all themes with a preview image.
-When hovering a theme, a star and a trash icon will appear.
+When hovering a theme, a check and a trash icon will appear.
 Click on the star to activate a theme.

 The _Customize_ button on the active theme will take you directly to the _Settings_ tab in the _Site_ section of your Pagekit administration.